Geography Department Staff

 GCSE Revision

-Students are encouraged to establish an independent study routine to regularly reflect on the course content in order to learn it thoroughly by the end of Year 11.
+Students are encouraged to establish an independent study routine to regularly reflect on the course content to learn it thoroughly by the end of Year 11.
 To support them with this they receive a booklet of key questions and answers and a knowledge organiser for each unit of work.
 Students are encouraged to use these to create revision resources and use them to regularly check their subject knowledge.
-Over the summer holiday between Year 10 and 11 students are set a bridging task to encourage them to continue to reflect on the content covered in Year 10.
-Your child's class teacher will either email you with the details of this task.
+Over the summer holiday between Year 10 and 11 students are set a transition task to encourage them to continue to reflect on the content covered in Year 10.
+Your child's class teacher will email you with the details of this task.
 Students are encouraged to purchase a revision book to support them with their revision.
 There are a range of books available to support the AQA GCSE Geography course, the one we recommend and refer to in school is 'My Revision Notes: AQA GCSE (9 - 1) Geography' by Simon Ross and Rebecca Blackshaw.
 ISBN: 9781471887314.
-This book is available for purchase through the Geography Department during the Autumn Term.